solidrock-technology/docs/docs/releases/index.md

 For events that sell extras, we've added a new chart to event dashboards to provide at a glance statistics on the number of extras sold, indiciating the number that are full paid, and those in Pending (BACs) orders.

+### Quick link to documentation & guide

+In the event sidebar navigation you'll now find a new link this documentation site where we'll host guides, tutorials, FAQs and release notes!

 ## Previous Releases

 Solidrock Booking System is under constant development.
 Some worthy mentions for recent improvements include: